KxSystems/docs/docs/ref/dotz.md

 .z.ph:f
 ```

-Where `f` is a unary function, it is evaluated when a synchronous HTTP request is received by the KDB-X session.
+Where `f` is a unary function, it is evaluated when a synchronous HTTP request is received by the kdb+ session.

 `.z.ph` is passed a single argument, a 2-item list `(requestText;requestHeaderAsDictionary)`: